 Step 2: Find Background Information (Find)

-Step 3: Use the Library Catalog to Find Books & Media (Find)
+Step 4: Use the EWU Library Catalog to Find Books & Media (Find)

-Step 4: Use Indexes or Databases to Find Periodical Articles (Find)
+Step 5: Use Databases to Find Articles (Find)

 Step 6: Evaluate What You Find (Think & Reflect)

-Summary: Use the Evaluation Guide and How to Identify Research Articles for suggestions on evaluating the authority and quality of the books and articles you located.
+Summary: Use Evaluate Articles and Evaluate Websites for suggestions on evaluating the authority and quality of the sources you find.
 If you have found too many or too few sources, you may need to narrow or broaden your topic.
 Check with a reference librarian or your instructor.

 Step 7: Cite What You Find Using a Standard Format (Cite)